Incorporating Kinematic Wave Theory into a Deep Learning Method for High-Resolution Traffic Speed Estimation: Estimation Methodology

 where the effective influence region is defined as $I_\mathrm{ani} := I_\mathrm{free} \cup I_\mathrm{cong}$.
 This way, we direct the convolution operator to consider only that portion of the space-time plane which is relevant for the speed interpolation according to traffic physics.

 In this paper, we propose a specific anisotropic kernel design, whose influence region is further restricted, motivated by empirical observations: (i) congested traffic has a very narrow range of wave propagation velocities (such that they can be regarded as almost constant), and (ii) free-flow traffic wave propagation velocities are limited within the maximum and minimum desired vehicle speeds \cite{newell1993simplified,treiber2002filter,trieber2011filter,treiber2013traffic,hoogendorn2013ani}.
 The anisotropic kernel design to replace the isotropic kernel (from Fig. \ref{fig1:cnn}) is illustrated in Fig. \ref{fig3:ker}.
 We create two kernels, one each for free-flowing and congested traffic.
-The influence region $I_\mathrm{free}$ contains all the cells passing and bounded the maximum ($c_v^{\mathrm{max}}$) and minimum ($c_v^{\mathrm{min}}$) desired vehicle speeds.
+The influence region $I_\mathrm{free}$ contains all the cells passing and bounded between the maximum ($c_v^{\mathrm{max}}$) and minimum ($c_v^{\mathrm{min}}$) desired vehicle speeds.
 This is relevant for heterogeneous traffic where the desired speed distribution has a wide range.
 The free-flow traffic kernel is shown in Fig. \ref{fig3:ker}(a).
-The influence region for congested traffic, $I_\mathrm{cong}$, contains only those cells passing through the backward propagating shockwave velocity $c_w$; see Fig. \ref{fig3:ker}(b).
+The influence region for congested traffic, $I_\mathrm{cong}$, contains only those cells passing through the backward propagating shockwave speed $c_w$; see Fig. \ref{fig3:ker}(b).
 The proposed anisotropic kernel is a superposition of the free-flow and congested kernel.
 This is shown in Fig. \ref{fig3:ker}(c).
 The corresponding isotropic kernel is shown in Fig. \ref{fig3:ker}(d) for comparison.
 One can see that the anisotropic design requires $50\%$ fewer parameters than its isotropic variant for a $7 \times 7$ kernel.

-Note here that the speeds $\{c_v^{\mathrm{max}}, c_v^{\mathrm{min}}, c_w\}$ are inputs based on the traffic characteristics of the road section.
+In summary, our proposed anisotropic kernel design takes three input parameters $\{c_v^{\mathrm{max}}, c_v^{\mathrm{min}}, c_w\}$, whose values depend on the traffic characteristics of the road section.
+The proposed design aims to learn a broad range of forward propagation speeds and a narrow range of backward propagation speeds.
+Using a wide distribution for propagation speeds can simultaneously handle different road classes, e.g., highways with different speed limits and arterials.
+The variability in the free-flow speeds, in addition to capturing differences in speed limits, allows our kernels to capture a variety of kinematic wave speeds as combinations of free-flow waves and backward waves.